toggledbits/Reactor-docs/docs/Notify-Action.md

 ### User URL

 The *User URL* method sends an HTTP GET request to a specific URL.
 The special keyword `{message}` can be included anywhere in the URL to insert the message text.
 The most common place for this is in the query parameters, for example: `http://myserver/appnotify?text={message}`

+The URL may, at any point, contain additional expression substitutions (using the usual curly-braced `{varaibleName}` syntax) as needed.
+The special form `{urlencode(variableName)}` should be used in any query parameters on the URL.
+This is not required for `{message}`, which is always URL-encoded.
+If you need to send the message without URL encoding, use your own variable (name other than `message`) and do not wrap its reference in `urlencode()`.

 Any error that occurs in communication with the server will be logged to the LuaUPnP log file.
 Please look there for messages before posting "it doesn't work" messages on the community forums.
 The author will not provide diagnostic support for your network or custom URL targets.